wannabewayno/JupiterToys/README.md

 ### Smoke tests
 Over time simulating a browser to run many E2E tests will take time.
-To better utilise resources, I would make some smoke tests that simply navigates to all pages known the applications and attempts to access a key feature of the page.
+To better utilise resources, I would make some smoke tests that simply navigates to all pages known to the application and attempt to access a key feature of the page.

 If anything here breaks then there is something wrong with the deployment that likely needs addressing before diving into testing page specific functionality.